 If you follow all of the tips provided in this guide, your driving experience in Italy ought to be enjoyable and trouble-free.
 You can then worry about the more important aspects of planning a trip to Italy like where to find the best gelato, and how to eat 7,000 tons of pasta without gaining a pound.

 Driving aside, there are some safety considerations to think of.
 In Sicily and Southern Italy especially, rental car thefts are a common problem.

 Always be mindful of where you park your car and don’t leave anything on display inside the car.
 Remove all valuables and luggage and if you can, leave your car with an attendant or in a paid car park rather than randomly at the side of the road.

 Returning Your Rental Car

 One small thing to keep in mind about returning your rental car is the gas situation.
-Whether you return the car with an almost full tank of gas, half a tank of gas, or a gas tank that is just teetering above empty, you will be charged for a full tank of gas when you drop it off.
-To avoid wasting money here, don’t fill up your tank just before returning it.
+You will be charged for a ful tank of gas when you drop off your car.

 This happens regardless of whether you return the car with an almost full tank of gas, half a tank of gas, or a gas tank that is just teetering above emtpty.
 This is a peculiar formality, but a formality nonetheless.